Difficult Bible Quiz about the Physical Bible

 The 1982 edition has been the most accurate and the most commonly used, and it is called the New King James Version (NKJV).

-11. Name one of the two men who killed 300 men with his spear at one time.
+Who below was one of the two men who killed 300 men with his spear at one time?

 a.
 Gideon.